OISF/suricata/doc/userguide/rules/http-keywords.rst

 http.uri and http.uri.raw
 -------------------------

-With the ``http_uri`` and the ``http_raw_uri`` content modifiers, it is possible to match specifically and only on the request URI buffer.
+With the ``http.uri`` and the ``http.uri.raw`` content modifiers, it is possible to match specifically and only on the request URI buffer.
 The keyword can be used in combination with all previously mentioned content modifiers like ``depth``, ``distance``, ``offset``, ``nocase`` and ``within``.

-The uri has two appearances in Suricata: the raw_uri and the normalized uri.
+The uri has two appearances in Suricata: the uri.raw and the normalized uri.
 The space for example can be indicated with the heximal notation %20.
 To convert this notation in a space, means normalizing it.
 It is possible though to match specific on the characters %20 in a uri.
-This means matching on the raw_uri.
-The raw_uri and the normalized uri are separate buffers.
-So, the raw_uri inspects the raw_uri buffer and can not inspect the normalized buffer.
+This means matching on the uri.raw.
+The uri.raw and the normalized uri are separate buffers.
+So, the uri.raw inspects the uri.raw buffer and can not inspect the normalized buffer.

 Example of the URI in a HTTP request: